alex0rpi/Web-veterans-hoquei-fcb/readme.md

 # Bootstrap website for downloading a free pdf book.

-To visit the web in progres you can click on the temporary vercel domain page: https://web-llibre-veterans-hoquei-fcb.vercel.app/
+To visit the web in progres you can click on the temporary vercel domain page: <br>
+https://web-llibre-veterans-hoquei-fcb.vercel.app/

 <img src="./images/llibre1.png.png"  />